ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 The exchange rate of CLN/CC is a function with multiple variables, we get to this later.
 What's important to grasp is that it defined continuously for every wei (smallest indivisible unit) in the domain.
 So the exchange rate changes with every inserted wei of CLN.
 When I inserted 1 CLN It was actually 1e18 wei, and every wei got exchanged for an individual price.
 If it reminds you of something you're right - it's good old calculus.
 To calculate the `actualRate`, I need to calculate a definite integral of the `getCurrentPrice` function.
 I stop myself here and refer you to [whitepaper's appendix](https://cln.network/pdf/cln_whitepaper.pdf) for a complete explanation.

-The function that performs the integral calculation is `quote`.
-It gives you the exact amount of CC you will get for the specific amount of CLN (and vice versa).
-Let's say I want to buy 1000 CLN (1e21), firstly I do:
+But actually there's a simple way.
+I'll explain how it works in the next section, for now we just use the `quote` function.
+It calculates the exact amount of CC you will get for the specific amount of CLN (and vice versa).
+Let's say I want to buy 1000 CLN (1e21 wei), firstly I do:

 ![mew_quote](../assets/mew_quote.png)